How to get the most out of your Scrum artifacts

 “Sprints” are time-boxed periods in which a Scrum team works to complete the items on the product backlog.

 Because the product backlog includes every needed deliverable for the project, it’s necessary to break it down into individual sprint backlogs.
 These backlogs are ordered lists of the elements that must get done within the sprint.

 The first step to creating a sprint backlog is to set the sprint goal.
 You can also define what will be ready and usable by the end of the iteration.

 Next, product owners must decide which items from the product backlog will get included in the sprint.

-In each daily scrum meeting, the team may change the sprint backlog.
+In each daily Scrum meeting, the team may change the sprint backlog.
 This will reset the remaining time in the sprint.

-3. Product increment
+3. Product increments

 Increments = product backlog items completed + value of previous sprint increments

 Increments are the sum of all the product backlog items that your team completes during a sprint plus the value of the increments of all previous sprints.

 At the end of each sprint, the increment must get done based on the team’s definition of “done.”